GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `yield` Keyword
-A keyword used to create a generator; keyword returns the value when iterated by `for` loop statement.
+A keyword used to create a generator; the keyword returns the value when iterated by `for` loop statement.

 # **PYTHON: FUNCTIONAL PROGRAMMING**
 Functional programming is a style of program scripting that is based mostly around usage of the functions.
 This chapter will be introducing the guide on how to create and use function in Python for functional programming.

 ## Function
-Function is an independent block of code which can process the data and present newly processed data once it's called, allowing dynamic program scripting.
-Function can be distinguished from its code format which has parenthesis after its name; `function()`.
+A function is an independent block of code that can process the data and present newly processed data once it's called, allowing dynamic program scripting.
+Functions can be distinguished by parenthesis after its name; `function()`.

-The programming based around use of custom functions is called *functional programming*.
+The programming based around uses of custom functions is called *functional programming*.

 ```python
 x = [0, 3, 5, 9]